JohnLacerdaOliveira/Console_PhoneBook/README.md

 Console PhoneBook is a terminal application designed to be simple and straightforward to use.
 To get started, follow these steps:

-**Download the Executable:** Navigate to the bin/Debug/net6.0 directory in this repository and download the executable file (ConsolePhoneBook.exe).
+**Download the Executable:** Navigate to the bin/Debug/net6.0 directory in this repository and download it's contents (some demo PhoneBooks are included to get you started) wswell as the executable file (ConsolePhoneBook.exe) itself.

 **Run the Application:** Once you've downloaded the executable, open your terminal and navigate to the directory where you saved the file.
 Then, simply run the executable using the appropriate command for your operating system (./ConsolePhoneBook.exe on Unix-based systems or ConsolePhoneBook.exe on Windows).
 A simple double click on the .exe file will work fine aswell.

 **Testing:** Within the bin/Debug/net6.0 directory, you'll find test files for all supported formats.
 These files can be used to conveniently test the application's functionality with various data formats.

 Console PhoneBook is cross-platform and can be run on Windows, macOS, and Linux systems without the need for installation.
-There are no additional dependencies or requirements—simply download the executable and start managing your contacts effortlessly.
+There are no additional dependencies or requirements just download the executable and start managing your contacts effortlessly.